NOTIS and Community Interpreter Division present

 Address: 825 Eastlake Ave E., Seattle 98109, Room G-1006

 Cost? $40 NOTIS members, $60 Non-members (Click to Join NOTIS).

 CE credits?
-3 CE credits for this workshop have been approved by ATA, and CCHI.
-3 CE credits have been requested from Washington State DSHS, Washington State AOC.
+3 CE credits for this workshop have been approved by Washington State DSHS, Washington State AOC, ATA, and CCHI.
 Certificates of Attendance will be awarded to all who arrive on time and stay for the entire workshop.
 Please allow yourself enough time to get to the site, find parking and sign in before the workshop begins.
 While latecomers are welcome to stay for the educational value of the workshop, DSHS will not provide CE credit if you arrive late, for any reason.

 Registration?
 Via the web (before midnight on April 1st)

 Click here to register and pay online.

 After registering, you will receive an email confirmation; if you do not receive a confirmation, your registration did not go through.